Rufus “Rufe” Cannon was a U.S. Deputy Marshal who was one of the most important black lawmen of the Oklahoma territorial era.

 Though not as well known as other African-American peace officers in Oklahoma, such as Bass Reeves and Grant Johnson, he was notable for participating in the capture of several notorious outlaws.

-Cannon was of both Cherokee and African-American descent as was familiar with many of the Cherokee native customs and the language, which helped him greatly in his position.
+Cannon was of Cherokee and African-American descent and was familiar with many of the Cherokee native customs and language, which greatly helped him in his position.

 One of Cannon’s first notable captures was the arrest of the notorious African Creek outlaw Captain Willie, who had murdered Oklahoma City U.S. Deputy Marshal George Thornton in 1891.

-Cannon was with the posse led by Heck Thomas that tracked down and killed Bill Doolin on August 24, 1896.
-Though some accounts actually say that Cannon was the one who shot Bill Doolin, Thomas got the credit for it.
-Interestingly; however, all the posse men were rewarded for Doolin’s demise, except for Cannon.
+Cannon was with the posse led by Heck Thomas, tracking down and killing Bill Doolin on August 24, 1896.
+Though some accounts say that Cannon was the one who shot Bill Doolin, Thomas got the credit for it.
+Interestingly, all the posse men were rewarded for Doolin’s demise, except for Cannon.
 It is not known why Cannon was not paid, but it is believed that Heck Thomas shared part of his reward with Cannon.

-Later, Cannon left the Fort Smith region and moved to Kansas City where he lived to be 103 years old.
+Later, Cannon left the Fort Smith region and moved to Kansas City, Missouri, where he lived to be 103 years old.